seenthattinker/demo/sredEligible.md

 1. Determine if there is SR&ED.

-  - In this step, the details of the work are examined to the point where the five questions can be answered.
+  - &ndash; In this step, the details of the work are examined to the point where the five questions can be answered.

 1. Determine the extent of eligible work.

-  - In this step, the details of the work are examined to determine what work is SR&ED.
+  - &ndash; In this step, the details of the work are examined to determine what work is SR&ED.